sct/overseerr/docs/README.md

 - **Full Plex integration**.
 Login and manage user access with Plex.
 - **Syncs to your Plex library** to show what titles you already have.
 - **Integrates with Sonarr and Radarr**.
 With more services to come in the future.
-- **Easy to use request system** allowing users to request individual seasons or movies in a friendly, clean UI.
+- **Easy to use request system** allowing users to request movies, individual seasons, or even specific episodes in a friendly, clean UI.
 - **Simple request management UI**.
 Don't dig through the app to approve recent requests.
 - **Mobile-friendly design**, for when you need to approve requests on the go.
 - Granular permission system.